 And though not under the umbrella of so-called “evidence-based” treatments, much hope seems rests in its eighty years of success and, undeniably, this must attest to the efficacy of its program, right?
-Evidenced-based programs can’t be the only route, surely?

 And where can one learn about this 80-year-old A.A. program?

-Not on the walls of the meeting rooms around the world but in the first 164 pages of the AA Big Book.
+Well, it ain’t on the walls of the meeting rooms around the world but in the first 164 pages of the AA Big Book.

 A chief complaint amid anti-AA individuals is their accusation of 12-step exclusivity.
 In other words, is AA rigid in its assertion that its way is the only way?